tobega/tailspin-v0/TailspinReference.md

 a product of alphabetic symbols, each with an optional positive integer power.
 The symbols of a product should be separated with a space, e.g. `3"N m/s2"`.

-Arithmetic between a measure and scalar numbers will result in a measure of the same unit.
+Arithmetic between a measure and untyped numbers will result in a measure of the same unit.

-Comparing a measure to a scalar (with the scalar in the matcher) will work.
-Comparing measures will need to have the same unit.
+There is a special unit, `"1"`, to define a scalar number.
+Scalars can be multiplied with other units, leaving the other unit unchanged on the result.

+* Comparing measures with a measure of the same unit works.
+* Comparing scalars and untyped numbers works.
+* Comparing a measure to a measure of different unit, or to an untyped number, is an error.
+If you need to do this, first type match on the unit, e.g. `<"m" ?($ <=3"m">)>`.

 When the resulting measure of arithmetic between measures cannot be inferred, you will need to parenthesize the expression and provide the new measure, e.g. `(4"J" + 3 "N m")"J"`

+The message `::raw` can be used on a measure to get the magnitude without the unit.

 ### Range literal
 A range literal produces a [stream](#streams) of numbers.
 They are specified by a start, an end and